Fuller, Smith & Turner PLC: Transaction in own shares

 The Company intends to hold the repurchased shares in Treasury.

 Following the purchase of the said shares, Fuller’s listed issued share capital consists of 41,182,339 ‘A’ ordinary shares of 40p each.
-Of this total, 4,052,706A’ ordinary shares are held in treasury.
-Therefore, the total number of listed voting rights in the Company for the purpose of Disclosure and Transparency Rule 5.6.1 (calculated in accordance with Disclosure and Transparency Rule 5.6.2) is 37,129,633.
+Of this total, 4,063,689A’ ordinary shares are held in treasury.
+Therefore, the total number of listed voting rights in the Company for the purpose of Disclosure and Transparency Rule 5.6.1 (calculated in accordance with Disclosure and Transparency Rule 5.6.2) is 37,118,650.

 This number may be used by shareholders as the denominator for the calculations by which they will determine if they are required to notify their interest in, or a change to their interest in Fuller’s, under the FCA's Disclosure and Transparency Rules.